trinhgiahuy/comp.ce.100-rust-exercise-guide/src/3_exercise-guide/1_register-access.md

 ### C

-In C, you would first declare the register access using a 8 hexadecimal numbers, representing a 64-bit address to an 8-bit value like so:
+In C, you would first declare the register access using 8 hexadecimal numbers, representing a 64-bit address to an 8-bit value like so:

 ```c
 #define ADDRESS *(uint8_t*) 0x42010002